openresty/openresty-systemtap-toolkit/README.markdown

 This tool analyzes all the shared memory zones in the specified running nginx process.

-    # you should ensure the worker is handling requests
+    # you should ensure the worker is still handling requests
-    # or the timer_resoluation is set in your nginx.conf
+    # otherwise the timer_resoluation must be set in your nginx.conf

     # assuming the nginx worker pid is 15218